 USA Nanocoat’s CircuitDry™ is an easy-to-apply liquid coating solution ideal for protecting electronics from moisture and corrosion.
 The PFOS/PFOA-free fluoropolymer liquid chemistry relies on a proprietary C6 fluorocarbon to provide hydrophobic and oleophobic properties to electronic substrates.
-Industries, where CircuitDry™ is currently being used, include consumer electronics, avionics, aerospace, unmanned systems, and military.
+Industries, where CircuitDry™ is currently being used, include consumer electronics, avionics, aerospace, unmanned systems, and the military.
 Adheres well to a wide variety of material substrates including plastic, glass, metal, and ceramic.

 The solution is easily applied by dip, spray, spin, flow, or syringe coat, and suspended in a non-toxic, non-flammable, hydrofluoroether solvent that is compatible with a variety of materials.
 Minimal to no masking is required depending on assembly configuration.
 CircuitDry™ dries in seconds to a thin, transparent film with excellent anti-wetting properties against liquids including water, oil, and a variety of chemicals such as heptane, toluene, and acetone.
 CircuitDry™ is an excellent product for electronic manufacturers, assemblers, and contract coating facilities to provide an effective solution at a lower cost.